We overlook the power of memories in our day-to-day lives. If we learn how to use them, memories can be tools for

 Breaking the Link

-After completing a memory inventory, you may discover the same memory has both negative and positive emotions attached.
+After completing a memory inventory, you may discover the same memory attached to negative and positive emotions.
 The power of memory lies in its ability to color our present reality—memory changes over time, especially when powerful emotions are connected.
 Changing the association with memory is key to our ability to break negative emotional links.

 If you want to change your experience, you must break the “link of negative association.”
 Breaking the link is a decision.
 It requires your desire to reduce or eliminate the event’s negative association.
 When you do this, it will mitigate its effect on our lives.

 As with our example above, we will not erase the memory.
 We can, however, reduce the effect of the memory.
 We learned that we associate betrayal with the marriage ceremony and understand that it taints our view of all relationships.
 So, we mitigated the negative effect of our memory.
 It may take some time, but it is possible.
 The more inner work you do, the more progress you will make.

 We “know” how the act of betrayal taints the ceremony of the relationship.
 We chose to remove this association.
 As we attend other marriage ceremonies, we can emotionally check in with ourselves.
 Ask yourself how you feel.
 Check to see if the past negative association is still tainting the event.
 If the association still exists, we can consciously decide to move it away from this responsible party.

 Adjusting the Volume

 The last step of the strategy to reshape and control our memories is “adjusting emotion.”
 It can also be the most effective.
 You have your inventory of memories and those associated with positive emotions.
 Now make these positive memories a part of your daily affirmations.

 We also recommend the use of another powerful exercise for exploring memories.
 We use it in our introductory phase.
 It helps us expand our awareness and find what we value and fear.